-We will continue to work in partnership with the All Island Planning Board and town committees and boards from each of the six island municipal governments, to identify, plan, permit, fund, develop, and manage new affordable ownership and rental housing projects.
-Our Plan (see Section 4 - Activities to be Undertaken) identifies a pipeline of 3 new projects involving 2 ownership and 29 rental units to be developed over the next three in partnership with most of the Island's municipal governments.
+We will continue to work in partnership with the All Island Planning Board and town committees and boards from each of the six Island municipal governments, to identify, plan, permit, fund, develop, and manage new affordable ownership and rental housing projects.
+Our CIP (see Section 4 - Activities to be Undertaken) identifies a pipeline of 3 new projects over the next three years and in partnership with the Island's municipal governments, including 6 ownership and 33 rental units to be developed with the Town of Edgartown.

-Our Plan is an outgrowth of our participation in island-wide planning processes and our active engagement with the community at many levels.
-We believe that the activities outlined in our Plan are consistent with the larger community vision as expressed to date, and that in order to effectively implement our Plan, work is needed in each of the three goal areas identified.
-As noted above, we will continue to hold community conversations to affirm or refine our Plan and report out to the community as progress is made.
+Our CIP is an outgrowth of our participation in Island-wide planning processes and our active engagement with the community at many levels.
+We believe that the activities outlined in our CIP are consistent with the larger community vision as expressed to date, and that in order to effectively implement our CIP, work is needed in each of the three goal areas identified.
+As noted above, we will continue to engage community members through surveys and conversations to affirm or refine our CIP and report out to the community as progress is made.